 Certain Significant Risks and Uncertainties -- The Company operates in the dynamic semiconductor and software industry, and accordingly, can be affected by a variety of factors.
 For example, management of the Company believes that changes in any of the following areas could have a significant negative effect on the Company in terms of its future financial position, results of operations and cash flows: ability to obtain additional financing; regulatory changes; fundamental changes in the technology underlying software technologies; market acceptance of the Company's solutions; development of sales channels; litigation or other claims against the Company; the hiring, training and retention of key employees; successful and timely completion of development efforts; and new product introductions by competitors.
+Due to protracted delays in the Company's planned initial public offering, the Company expensed offering costs of \$1,257,617 in the quarter ended December 31, 2000.

-Concentration of Credit Risk -- Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of accounts receivable.
+Concentration of Credit Risk -- Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash and cash equivalents and accounts receivable.
+The Company maintains its cash and cash equivalents with high credit quality financial institutions.
 The Company primarily sells its products to companies in Japan and North America.
 The Company does not require collateral or other security to support accounts receivable.
 To reduce credit risk, management performs ongoing credit evaluations of its customers' financial condition.
 The Company maintains allowances for potential credit losses.